zhengrc19/zhengrc19.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

-I am a senior year undergrad at the Department of Computer Science and Technology (CST), Tsinghua University.
+Hi!
+I'm a Data Scientist at the Powertrain Data team of <a href='https://lucidmotors.com/'>Lucid Motors</a>, located in the San Francisco Bay Area.
 Thank you for visiting my page!

+In Summer 2023, I obtained my bachelor's degree as Outstanding Graduate (优秀毕业生) from the <a href='https://www.cs.tsinghua.edu.cn/'>Department of Computer Science and Technology (CST)</a>, <a href='https://www.tsinghua.edu.cn/'>Tsinghua University (THU)</a>.

 My research interests include robot and reinforcement learning, with publications listed <a href='publications'>here</a>.
-I am fortunate to be advised by Professor <a href='http://hxu.rocks'>Huazhe Xu</a> at the <a href='https://iiis.tsinghua.edu.cn/en/'>Institute for Interdisciplinary Information Sciences (IIIS)</a>, Tsinghua University.
+I was fortunate to be advised by Prof. <a href='http://hxu.rocks'>Huazhe Xu</a> at the <a href='https://iiis.tsinghua.edu.cn/en/'>Institute for Interdisciplinary Information Sciences (IIIS)</a>, Tsinghua University.
+I try to look for problems in the real world which can be solved with artificial intelligence.

-My experiences cover both the industry and the academia, mainly in machine learning and software engineering.
-In Spring 2023, I am the teaching assistant of IIIS's Deep Reinforcement Learning course.
+My experiences cover both the industry and the academia, mainly in deep learning and software engineering.
+In Spring 2023, I was the teaching assistant of IIIS's Deep Reinforcement Learning course.
 Prior to that, I was also the instructor/TA of 4 courses, listed <a href='teaching'>here</a>.
+In Summer 2022, I was an Algorithm Engineer Intern at <a href='http://kuaishou.cn/'>Kuaishou</a>, focusing on causal inference and discovery.

 I watch European football, specifically the <a href='https://www.premierleague.com/'>English Premier League</a> and <a href='https://www.uefa.com/uefachampionsleague/'>UEFA Champions League</a>.
-I support <a href='https://www.mancity.com/'>Manchester City FC</a>.
+I have been a fan of <a href='https://www.mancity.com/'>Manchester City FC</a> since 2013.
 My sports interests include football (both American and European), volleyball, and badminton.
 <!-- This website is still under construction, so you are welcome to check out my <a href='https://scholar.google.com/citations?user=gwUGHwsAAAAJ'>Google Scholar</a>, <a href='https://github.com/zhengrc19'>Github</a>, and <a href='https://www.linkedin.com/in/ray-zheng-366053132'>Linkedin</a> profiles to learn more about me :-) -->